Dog Showers & Other Unconventional Home Upgrades

 Dog shower stations

 It’s no secret that many owners treat their dogs as part of the family and aren’t afraid to spoil them rotten.
 Rightfully so.
 What’s not to love?
-Nearly 70% of U.S. households, or about 85 million families, own pets and the number of households that own dogs account for roughly 60% of overall pet ownership - based on the 2017-2018 National Pet Owners Survey.
+Nearly 70% of U.S. households, or about 85 million families, own pets and the number of households that own dogs account for roughly 63% of overall pet ownership - according to the American Pet Products Association.

 Homes that cater to dogs’ needs are definitely appealing to this audience.
 At the top of the want list: dog showers.
 They’re the ultimate perk for dog lovers because of convenience.
 While dogs can be bathed in regular bathtubs, there are several key benefits to having a dedicated dog shower: